idsia-robotics/navground/_sources/installation/pip.rst

 .. warning::

    This will install just the Python interface of navground, through which you can use and extend navground from Python but not from C++.

+The wheel will also install all shared libraries from dependencies inside the package, without polluting your system.